alan-turing-institute/AutisticaPlatformPrototype/documentation/COMPONENT_DESIGN_DECISIONS.md

 **.css**

-The Cascading Style Sheet .css is also separated in the same way for each component and can be found in the related prototype folder. (ref Paul Update with link).
+The Cascading Style Sheet .css is also separated in the same way for each component and can be found in the related prototype folder. (ref Paul Update with link when pushed to main repo). https://github.com/pgc007/AutisticaPlatformPrototype/tree/paul-MFT/static/css

 The .css for these components is accessed via
 https://github.com/alan-turing-institute/AutisticaPlatformPrototype/tree/master/static/css